elopio/docs/source/includes/_transactionAPI.md

 #### augur.api.Market.migrateThroughOneForks({ \_signer, market, onSent, onSuccess, onFailed })

-This transaction will move the `market` onto the active branch following a fork and refund bond holders for limited or all reporting disputes.
+This transaction will move the `market` onto the active universe following a fork and refund bond holders for limited or all reporting disputes.
 This transaction will fail if no move is required or if the forked market isn't finalized.
 Returns `1` if a move occurred, `0` if no move occurred, and throws if the forking market isn't finalized.

 #### augur.api.Market.tryFinalize({ \_signer, market, onSent, onSuccess, onFailed })